ABOUT ME

 Introduction

 Laura also works as a professional genealogist offering presentations and workshops.
 Another focus of her work is assisting with organizing and digitizing family archives.
-Laura has written several books and articles using material from her family archive.
-She is a member of the Association of Professional Genealogists, the National Genealogical Society, as well as several local genealogical and historical societies.
+She has written several books and articles using material from her family archive.
+Laura is a member of the Association of Professional Genealogists, the National Genealogical Society, and several local genealogical and historical societies.